Representativeness and Efficiency in Overidentified IV: Applications

 \subsection{Patent examiner leniency and innovation}

-The analysis sample covers 34{,}434 first-time patent applications examined by 5{,}915 examiners at the United States Patent and Trademark Office, 2001--2009 (Table~\ref{tab:patent_groups}), constructed from the replication data of \citet{FarreMensaHegdeLjungqvist2020}.
-The treatment $D_i$ is patent approval, and the outcome $Y_i$ is the 5-year forward citation count.
-Patent applications are quasi-randomly assigned to examiners within art unit $\times$ year cells.
-We estimate examiner leniency as the leave-one-out approval rate, residualized on art unit $\times$ year fixed effects.
-We group examiners into $Q = 7$ leniency quantile groups and construct $L = 6$ cumulative instruments $Z_k = \ind\{G_i \geq k + 1\}$ for $k = 1, \ldots, 6$, where $G_i$ denotes the leniency group.
-The leniency distribution is in Figure~\ref{fig:patent_leniency_dist}.
+We apply our framework to a patent examiner leniency design, drawn from the replication data of \citet{FarreMensaHegdeLjungqvist2020}.
+The analysis sample consists of first-time patent applications at the United States Patent and Trademark Office from 2001 to 2009 (Table~\ref{tab:patent_groups}).
+The treatment $D_i$ is patent approval.
+The primary outcome $Y_i$ is the total citations received by all subsequent patent applications filed by the same startup, counted over the five years following each application's public disclosure.
+We also evaluate follow-on applications as an alternative outcome for the policy counterfactual.
+Examiner leniency is measured by the leave-one-out approval rate, which we use to assign applications into $Q = 7$ leniency quantile groups.
+This yields $L = 6$ raw cumulative instruments $Z_{\ell i} = \ind\{G_i \geq \ell + 1\}$, where $G_i$ denotes the leniency group.

-Assumptions~\ref{ass:joint_indep}--\ref{ass:relevance} hold: joint independence follows because $\bZ_i$ is a deterministic function of $G_i$ and quasi-random assignment gives $G_i \perp\!\!\!\perp (Y_i(0), Y_i(1), D_i(\cdot))$.
-PRD (Assumption~\ref{ass:prd}) holds because the cumulative instruments are nondecreasing in the common source~$G_i$.
-The cumulative instruments are positively correlated and compliance groups overlap; Assumptions~\ref{ass:diag_instruments}--\ref{ass:diag_nonoverlap} fail by construction.
-All results use the general weight formulas with the full (non-diagonal) $\hat{\Omega}$, clustered at the examiner level.\footnote{\citet{GoldsmithPinkhamHullKolesar2025} recommend UJIVE and non-clustered standard errors for many-examiner leniency designs.
-With $L = 6$ cumulative threshold instruments, many-instrument concerns are less acute; examiner-level clustering is conservative relative to their recommendation.} The first-stage $F$-statistic is 253.6.
-Pre-treatment characteristics are largely balanced across leniency groups, and estimates are stable under leave-one-group-out (Tables~\ref{tab:patent_balance} and~\ref{tab:patent_loo} in Appendix~\ref{app:patent_balance_loo}).

-Monotonicity violations are a concern in leniency designs: examiners may apply heterogeneous scrutiny standards across technology classes, leaving a globally lenient examiner strict in certain fields.\footnote{The broader leniency-design literature has scrutinized monotonicity in judge and examiner settings \citep[see][for a comprehensive practitioner's guide]{ChynFrandsenLeslie2024}. \citet{FrandsenLefgrenLeslie2023} develop a joint test in a judge leniency design that cannot distinguish exclusion from monotonicity violations, and propose a weaker average monotonicity condition. \citet{Sigstad2026} finds violations in up to 50\% of non-unanimous judicial panel decisions, though these typically induce little bias; the patent setting uses individual examiners, not panels.} The cumulative threshold structure mitigates this: since $Z_k = \ind\{G_i \geq k+1\}$ and $G_i$ is a scalar leniency index, component-wise monotonicity (Assumption~\ref{ass:monotonicity}) requires only that higher overall leniency weakly increases approval, which is the defining feature of the leniency instrument.